What Should My Tyre Pressure Be?

 How Does Tyre Pressure Affect Fuel Consumption?

-By ensuring your tyres have the manufacturer recommended pressures will ensure you benefit from optimum fuel consumption – under inflation can affect the rolling resistance of the vehicle.
+To find the right pressure for your vehicle's tyres, take a look either in your handbook or at the sticker on the inside of the driver-side door.
+But remember, don't go by the maximum pressure reading on the side of your tyre.
+Always follow the manufacturer’s recommendation.
+By ensuring your tyres have the manufacturer recommended pressures will ensure you benefit from optimum fuel consumption – under-inflation can also affect the rolling resistance of the vehicle.

 The Right Tyre For You